moopenmogov/documents/README.md

 ## Summary

 This is a working prototype of a contract authoring system with bidirectional sync between the web viewer and the Word add‑in.
 It supports end‑to‑end redlining workflows (check‑out/check‑in, finalize/unfinalize), approvals, templates, compile, notifications, and a vendor handoff.
+It does everything except make coffee; that’s in the 2031 roadmap.

-### Key capabilities
+### Key capabilities (the greatest hits tour)
 - **Bidirectional sync**: file alignment in a Word-native environment syncs with a web experience
 - **Check-in and Check-out system**: role‑ and state‑aware actions with server validation and SSE refresh
 - **Shared logic**: a single state matrix client configures both UIs for parity